ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="2562"></a>
 #### Trace Flag: 2562
-Function: Runs the DBCC CHECKDB command in a single "batch" regardless of the number of indexes in the database.
+Function: Runs the `DBCC CHECKDB` command in a single "batch" regardless of the number of indexes in the database.
-By default, the DBCC CHECKDB command tries to minimize TempDB resources by limiting the number of indexes or "facts" that it generates by using a "batches" concept.
+By default, the `DBCC CHECKDB` command tries to minimize TempDB resources by limiting the number of indexes or "facts" that it generates by using a "batches" concept.
 But this trace flag forces all processing into one batch.
 One effect of using this trace flag is that the space requirements for TempDB may increase.
 TempDB may grow to as much as 5% or more of the user database that is being processed by the DBCC CHECKDB command.
-**Note: Although this trace flag improve the performance of the DBCC CHECKDB commands which target usage of the PHYSICAL_ONLY option, some users may not see any improvement in performance.
+**Note: Although this trace flag improve the performance of the DBCC CHECKDB commands which target usage of the `PHYSICAL_ONLY` option, some users may not see any improvement in performance.
 While this trace flag improves disk I/O resources usage, the underlying performance of disk resources may limit the overall performance of the DBCC CHECKDB command.**<br />
+Link: [Minimizing the impact of DBCC CHECKDB]
 Link: http://blogs.msdn.com/b/saponsqlserver/archive/2011/12/22/faster-dbcc-checkdb-released-in-sql-2008-r2-sp1-traceflag-2562-amp-2549.aspx<br />
 Link: https://support.microsoft.com/kb/2634571<br />
 Link: https://support.microsoft.com/kb/2732669<br />